vmchale/tin-summer/CONTRIBUTING.md

 requests, though whether we will incorporate them depends on contributors' schedules.

+## Binaries for other platforms

+If you'd like binaries for any of the platforms listed [here](https://github.com/japaric/cross), open a PR and I will add them.

 ## Support for other languages

 If you'd like me to add support for other languages, just open an issue and tell